 It primarily refers to bony adjustments rather than soft tissue swelling.
 The change in shape is possible because of the pliability of the bones and the loose connection they have with one another at the sutures.
 The individual response of the normal fetal cranial bones to force is variable, and depends on a number of factors, including head position, labor character, and gestational age.
-In general, however, the typical molded newborn head is elongated and cylindrical, reflecting misalignment among the bones of the cranial vault (parietal, frontal, and occipital bones).
-(Carlan, et al 1991) It is well-known that excessive head molding from excessive forces of labor may result in cranial birth injuries from both physical trauma and also from a decrease in cerebral perfusion.
-In an article entitled "Adverse Perinatal Effects of Early Amniotomy During Labor," the authors observed that cranial molding may produce lesions on the fetal brain and they also cited research that concludes that displacement of cranial bones is an obvious cause of subdural hemorrhage, frequently located near the sutures (Caldeyro-Barcia 1974).
-Moreover, when the protrusion of the parietal bones becomes very marked, it may tear the cerebral falx and cerebellar tentorium with consequent hemorrhage (Celdeyro-Barcia 1974).
+In general, however, the typical molded newborn head is elongated and cylindrical, reflecting misalignment

+It is well-known that excessive head molding caused by the extreme forces of labor may result in cranial birth injuries both from physical trauma and also from a decrease in cerebral perfusion.
+In an article entitled "Adverse Perinatal Effects of Early Amniotomy During Labor," Caldeyro-Barcia reported that cranial molding may produce lesions on the fetal brain, and he cited research that concludes that displacement of cranial bones is an obvious cause of subdural hemorrhage, frequently located near the sutures.
+62

+Moreover, when the protrusion of the parietal bones becomes very marked, it may tear the cerebral falx and cerebellar tentorium with consequent hemorrhage.
 According to Barkovich in Pediatric Neuroimaging, "the causes of both falx and tentorial tears seem to be excessive vertical molding of the head with frontal-occipital elongation."
-(Hanigan 1990) In Tentorial Hemorrhage Associated with Vacuum Extraction, the authors observed that tentorial hemorrhage is commonly associated with mechanical injury to the fetal cranium and that its occurrence has been related to shearing forces on the tentorium.
-In two of the patients studied, the tentorial hemorrhage was associated with ischemic complications (Hanigan 1990).
+In "Tentorial Hemorrhage Associated with Vacuum Extraction", the authors observed that tentorial hemorrhage is commonly associated with mechanical injury to the fetal cranium and that its occurrence has been related to shearing forces on the tentorium.
+In two of the patients studied, the among the bones of the cranial vault (parietal, frontal, and occipital bones).61

+60 Govaert, P., et al., "Traumatic Neonatal Intracranial Bleeding and Stroke", 67 (7 Spec No) Arch Dis Child., 840-845 (July 1992).

+61 Carlan, S., et al., "Fetal Head Molding, Diagnosis by Ultrasound and a Review of the Literature", 11(2) J Perinatol., 105 (June 1991).

+62 Caldeyro-Barcia R., "Adverse Perinatal Effects of Early Amniotomy During Labor", Modern Perinatal Medicine, Ch.
+32 (1974).

+64 Barkovich, A. James, "Brain and Spine Injuries in Infancy and Childhood", Pediatric Neuroimaging, 3rd ed.
+(2000).

+65 Hanigan, W., et al., "Tentorial Hemorrhage Associated with Vacuum Extraction."
+85 Pediatrics, 534-539 (1990).

+tentorial hemorrhage was associated with ischemic complications, 66

-The decrease in perfusion results from an increase in intracranial pressure or decrease in venous return, or both in combination.
-Molding and excessive molding and their effects have been well-studied in infants, in autopsies, in biomechanical engineering models and in animals (Towbin 1998).
-All demonstrate the same medical facts.
+The decrease in perfusion results from an increase in intracranial pressure, a decrease in venous return, or both of these factors in combination.
+The effects of molding and excessive molding have been well-studied in infants, in autopsies, in biomechanical engineering models, and in animals.67 All demonstrate the same medical facts.
 Molding increases intracranial pressure.
 This decreases blood flow to the brain.
 Molding also depresses the venous sinus return and, likewise, decreases blood flow to the brain.
-Excessive head molding from excessive forces of labor causes a decrease in blood flow to the fetal brain and also traumatic injury.
-For example, over 30 years ago, Newton studied neonates, cadavers and dogs (Newton 1975).
-He found:
+Excessive head molding from excessive forces of labor decreases blood flow to the fetal brain and causes traumatic injuries.
+More than thirty years ago, Newton and his co-authors studied neonates, cadavers and dogs68.
+Among their findings:

-Compression of the superior sagittal sinus may result from overlapping of the parietal and occipital bones in the newborn infant.
+Compression of the superior sagittal sinus may result from overlapping of the parietal and occipital bones in the newborn infant. ...

 Overlapping of the parietal and occipital bones at the lambdoid suture is common in the newborn skull.
 Although previously considered to be benign, this molding may have serious consequences.
 Parietal-occipital overlap may compress the superior sagittal sinus (SSS) and slow cerebral circulation.
-Such compression may increase cerebral venous pressure and precipitate intracerebral hemorrhage, a common complication in neonatal respiratory distress syndrome.
+Such compression may increase cerebral venous pressure and precipitate intracerebral hemorrhage, a common complication in neonatal respiratory distress syndrome. ...